jmtsuji/ampliwrangler/README.md

   -o "feature-table-with-metadata.tsv" \
   --parse_taxonomy
 ```
-The tabuilate module is quite feature rich.
+The tabulate module is quite feature rich.
 Other functions, including normalization of feature table data, renaming
 ASVs, sorting by taxonomy, and so on are detailed in the help statement in Appendix 2 below.

 ### ampliwrangler count